Mole-Street/.github/pull_request_template.md

 ## **Checklist**

 <!-- The following requirements must be met before you can merge your PR:-->
+- [ ] The PR title follows the MS guidelines
 - [ ] I have updated the README or other project documentation (if necessary).

 ---